Animation Career Tips and Information

 If you have decided this might be the career for you, this article offers a few tips on learning and honing your skills and then finding a first job in the industry.

 Don’t wait for a school or college to teach you the heavy stuff.
 3D software such as Sketchup and Blender are free, and are an excellent way to start creating 3D art.
 If you are still in K-12 school, you can get almost any software at a discounted “educational” price.
 Usually you will want to learn an image editing program like Photoshop or Affinity, a compositing/motion graphics tool like After Effects or Nuke, and a 3D program like 3ds Max or Maya.
-These are the foundational tools for an animation career
+This is the foundational animation career advice and information tool.

 Going to College